MicrosoftDocs/win32/desktop-src/Intl/downlevelgetstringscripts.md

 ---
-Description: Provides a list of scripts used in the specified Unicode string. ms.assetid: 3ad23613-8d0c-432a-b352-637c373a0980
+description: Provides a list of scripts used in the specified Unicode string. ms.assetid: 3ad23613-8d0c-432a-b352-637c373a0980
 title: DownlevelGetStringScripts function (Idndl.h) ms.topic: reference